How Cell Line Development Technology has Advanced Over the Years

 - Insect and mammalian models are generally the opposite.
 They’re more difficult and time-consuming to work with, but they produce more effective nucleic acid delivery systems for human compatibility.

-CHO cells—the face of cell line technology—has been shown to provide the best of both worlds.
+CHO cells—the face of continuous cell line technology—have been shown to provide the best of both worlds.

 The Face of Cell Line Technology